Chart Color Schemes

 Derwent Valley has a typical household mix, with a higher-than-average median household size

 Family households account for 74.3% of all households, including 31.4% couples with children, 32.7% couples without children, and 9.7% single parent families.
-Non-family households make up the remaining 25.7%, consisting of 23.7% lone person households and 1.3% group households.
-The median household size is 2.6 people, larger than the Rest of Tas average of 2.4.
+Non-family households constitute the remaining 25.7%, with lone person households at 23.7% and group households comprising 1.3% of the total.
+The median household size is 2.6 people, which is larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households